Non-Prehensile Tool-Object Manipulation by Integrating LLM-Based Planning and Manoeuvrability-Driven Controls: Discussion and Conclusion

 In this paper, we present a new manoeuvrability-driven approach for tool-object manipulation.
 The LLM is integrated for task decomposition, generating collaborative motion sequences for a dual-arm robot system.
 A compact geometrical-based affordance model for describing the potential functionality and computing the highest manoeuvrability region of a tool is developed.
-A non-prehensile motion controller and a stepping manipulation model are derived for TOM and incremental movements in a constrained area.
+A non-prehensile motion controller is developed for TOM, utilizing a stepping controller for incremental manipulation within a constrained environment.
 Experimental results are reported and analysed for the proposed methodology validation.
 We illustrate the performance of the proposed methods in the accompanying video \url{https://vimeo.com/917120431}.
-Additional details of the LLMs and experiments are included in the supplementary materials of this paper.